Title: Crew Leader Development Program (CLDP)

 Status: Seasonal, Full-time, Exempt

-Crews consist of 6 members and 2 leaders.
+Position Summary: Crews consists of 6-8 post-911 Veterans and 2 leaders.
 Crews work in front and backcountry locations in all weather conditions.
-The standard schedule consists of 8 days on-hitch and 6 days off with some exceptions.
-On-hitch, crews’ camps together, prepare all meals together and work together as a group to complete all chores.
-SCC does not provide accommodations off-hitch and AmeriCorps (AC) Crew Leader Develop Program (CLDP) members will be responsible for their own accommodations during that time.
+Standard schedule consists of 8 days on-hitch and 6 days off or 5 days on-hitch, 2 days off.
+On-hitch, crews camps together, prepare all meals together, and work together as a group to complete all projects and chores.
+SCC has an option for accommodations off-hitch for VFC crew leaders and crew members.

 About Southwest Conservation Corps